shawna-p/mysterious-messenger/README.md

 ### Creating your own chatrooms

-Included in the repository is a file called Script Generator.xlsx as well as a User Guide.pdf.
-The User Guide contains most of the information you'll need to get started.
+Included in the repository is a file called Script Generator.xlsx.
+The repository also includes a wiki which contains most of the information you'll need to get started.
 The spreadsheet file has an instruction tab and a several templates to facilitate turning dialogue into readable code for the program.
 Once you've filled out the template sheet correctly, you can simply copy-paste the code into the program and add in any outstanding features, such as choice menus or background music.

 ## Built With